-What is a Credit Limit?
+What Is a Credit Limit?

-How It Affects My Score
+How Limits Affects Your Score

-In general, it is best to borrow only a portion of what’s available to you; 30-35% is about as high as you should go (so if you have a credit limit of $1,000, you’d want to keep your balance below $350 or so at all times).
-If you borrow as much as they let you get away with, lenders will worry that you’re pushing it, and they’ll begin to wonder if you’ve hit a rough patch and if you’ll be able to keep up with your payments.
+It is best to borrow only a portion of what’s available to you, and 30% or so is about as high as you should go.
+So, if you have a credit limit of $1,000, you’d keep your balance below $300 at all times).
+If you borrow up to your credit limit, lenders may worry that you’re facing financial troubles.
+They may wonder if you hit a rough patch and if you’ll be able to keep up with your payments.

 If You Pay in Full

 What if you pay off your balance every month?
 That’s a wise practice, but your credit scores still might suffer when you max out your cards.
 Credit card companies and home equity lenders report your loan balance to credit bureaus on a regular schedule, and they might take a snapshot of your balance before you pay down your balance for the month.
 When that happens, the credit scoring model doesn’t know that you’re about to pay off 100% of the loan balance.

 It’s best to keep loan balances below 30% of your credit limit, even if you pay off your balance in full every month.
 Although you never pay interest, your credit scores could suffer when you let your balance approach your credit limit.

 Pay more frequently: If you love earning credit card rewards, or if you enjoy the other benefits of spending with a credit card, don’t let your account balance get too high.
 Instead, make extra payments during the month to keep your balance below 30% of your credit limit.
 Alternatively, you can request a credit limit increase to make it look like you’re using less of your total available credit, given the same account balance.